-The pendant has its original jump ring bale and we have added a new 18ct gold filled cable chain, the high carat chain plating matches the colour of this Pinchbeck pendant perfectly.
+The pendant has its original jump ring bale and we have added a new 18ct gold filled cable chain, the high carat gold plating matches the colour of this Pinchbeck pendant perfectly.

 "Pinchbeck" is an antique gold substitute invented in 1720 by London watchmaker Christopher Pinchbeck.
 A bright yellow alloy of zinc, copper and tin that is resistant to tarnish it closely resembled the high carat gold of the Georgian era.
 During this period the only gold sold was 18 to 22-carat quality so the development of Pinchbeck allowed ordinary people to buy gold ‘effect’ jewellery on a budget, it was also worn by the well-to-do in places like stagecoaches where there was often a very real risk of being robbed.

 Pinchbeck jewellery was oftentimes plated in high carat gold too making it even harder to distinguish it from the real thing.
 Although the inventor allegedly made Pinchbeck jewellery clearly labelled as such, later dishonest jewellers passed it off as real gold and its name became a metaphor for a "cheap and tawdry imitation".
 It fell out of general use in the second half of the 19th century when it was replaced by more affordable lower carat gold which had been legalised in 1854.